Hidenoumi Takuya: Illegal gambling probe

+Retirement

 Hidenoumi eventually returned to the top division for the July 2025 tournament, but withdrew after going winless in his first four matches.
 His stablemaster Kise told reporters that Hidenoumi injured his right calf in his Day 4 contest against Kotoeihō, and that he was expected to re-enter the tournament once the pain went away.
 He lost to Kusano in his return match on Day 8.

+Hidenoumi then recorded three consecutive make-koshi in the jūryō division, with ten losses from the bottom of the division in January seeing him relegated to makushita for the first time since September 2023.
+Hidenoumi finished the March 2026 tournament with a 3-4 record, losing on the final day to Fujitensei.
+He announced his retirement following the conclusion of the tournament.

+In July 2026, Hidenoumi signed a non-exclusive representation agreement with the sumo entertainment agency Sumo Man.

 Family

 Hidenoumi's younger brother Masaya is also a sumo wrestler who wrestles for Oitekaze stable under the shikona of Tobizaru.
 Tobizaru was promoted to jūryō in July 2017 and makuuchi in September 2020; they became the 18th pair of sekitori brothers in sumo history.
 Despite the fact that they are in different stables, Hidenoumi will not face him in competition as Japan Sumo Association rules prevent close relatives from being matched against each other outside of playoff bouts.

 Fighting style

 Hidenoumi's most common winning techniques (kimarite) are oshidashi or push-out which accounts for 40% of his wins and yorikiri or force-out (30%).
 He favours a migi-yotsu (left hand outside, right hand inside) position when gripping his opponent's mawashi (belt).